unicode-org/message-format-wg/exploration/open-close-expressions.md

 the resolution of the value of an _expression_ may only depend on its own contents, without access to the other parts of the selected pattern.

-Any information stored in the registry is not available on runtime, and may be unavailable in tooling.
+Any information stored in the registry is not available at runtime unless reflected in the implementation's behaviour, and may be unavailable in tooling.

 ## Proposed Design